nvdla/doc/doc/hw/v1/ias/unit_description.rst

 normalization operation.
 When the parameter is per channel, they are interleaved in memory (see `Data Formats <http://nvdla.org/hw/format.html>`_).
-And a DMA in SDP will fetch the parameter and calculate the feature data cube from convolution pipeline.
+And a DMA in SDP will fetch the parameter and calculate the feature data cube from the convolution pipeline.

 Element-Wise Layer
 ~~~~~~~~~~~~~~~~~~

-Element-wise layer refers to a type of operation between two feature
+An Element-Wise layer refers to a type of operation between two feature
-data cube which have the same W, H and C size.
+data cubes which have the same W, H and C size.
 These two W x H x C
 feature data cubes do element-wise addition, multiplication or max/min
 comparison operation and output one W x H x C feature data cube.